 What can I add to tikka masala paste?

 Just a couple of teaspoons can be added to any meat or veggies and you have the makings of a great curry dish.
 I also love the fact that I know exactly whats gone into the paste so I can keep my curry dish nice and healthy.
-I love a good curry and hate to feel guilty about eating it.

 I often make up a large batch and fill a couple of jars to keep in the fridge for the next month or so.

 The beauty of making your own paste is that you can make it as coarse or as smooth as you like and also alter the consistency by adding more or less water, depending on how you like it.

 Its so easy and makes such good curry that I’ll never go back to supermarket curry paste.

 Watch how to make Homemade Tikka Masala Paste